disarticulate/build-latest-nginx/README.md

 ### Notes:

 If you run this script on virgin system, i.e. nginx was not installed before, make sure  directory specified for cache in configure script exists, before attempting to start nginx.
-It is also possible to first install debian nginx to create all  structure.
+It is also possible to first install debian nginx to create all defaults.

 ### FAQ:
  Q. Why is this?